gauravpsalvi/iegen/W1_Informal.md

 Hope you are doing well and are in the best of spirits?
 Although, it's such a short time since we last saw each other, it feels much longer.
 I'm filled with glee whenever I think about the time we spent together!
 Our photos just brought it all back to me so vividly.
 Let's meet anytime soon, if possible.
-Anyways,I am writing this letter to share a recent experience ___.
+Anyways,I am writing this letter to share a recent experience with you.
-Since a few weeks,___.
-Thus, I wanted to tell you about my __.
+Since a few weeks,I have been drawn towards __(book).
+Thus, I wanted to tell you about my last __(read).

 //Mid--
 To give you a gist, ___